-6 A useful survey of the historiographical fortunes of the founding fathers is R.B.
+7 A useful survey of the historiographical fortunes of the founding fathers is R.B.
 Bernstein, The Founding Fathers Reconsidered (New York: Oxford University Press, 2009); see also Michael Kammen, A Season of Youth: The American Revolution and the Historical Imagination (New York: Alfred A Knopf, 1978); Merrill D. Peterson, The Jefferson Image in the American Mind (New York: Oxford University Press, 1960).

-7 Michael O' Malley, "The Ten-Dollar Founding Father: Hamilton, Money and Federal Power" in Renee C. Romano and Claire Bond Potter (eds.)
+8 Michael O' Malley, "The Ten-Dollar Founding Father: Hamilton, Money and Federal Power" in Renee C. Romano and Claire Bond Potter (eds.)
 Historians on Hamilton: How a Blockbuster Musical is Restaging America's Past (New Brunswick: Rutgers University Press, 2018): 119.

-8 Lin-Manuel Miranda, "Cabinet Battle #1," Hamilton, track 2, disc 2 (2015).
+9 Lin-Manuel Miranda, "Cabinet Battle #1," Hamilton, track 2, disc 2 (2015).

-Jefferson's suggests individualism and states' rights: George Will once noted that while Jefferson is memorialised in Washington, Hamilton's monument is all around, "We honour Jefferson, but live in Hamilton's country, a mighty industrial nation with a strong central government."
-Miranda's play celebrates not just Alexander as founding father but Hamilton's America.
+industrial nation with a strong central government."10 Miranda's play celebrates not just Alexander as a founding father but the nation, Hamilton's America.